anmilleriii/multilabel-lsvm/README.md

 Utility-specific information regarding equipment and maintenance programs has been redacted, making this view-only.

 ## Purpose
-This repo documents an example of multi-label text classification.

 The use case is classification of electric plant (utility) equipment failure mitigation and maintenance strategies into general categories to identify trends and deficiencies.

 ## Background